 3. Match the pose to your model

-You’ll see some wonderful poses in fashion magazines.
-But many of them need a professional model to pull them off.
+There are plenty of amazing poses out there, but many of them need a professional model to pull them off.

-And your model may not be able to do those – so tailor the pose to your model (not the other way around!).
+And your subject may not be able to do those – so tailor the pose to your subject (not the other way around!).
 If you’re photographing an engaged couple, for instance, don’t expect them to be able to do complex poses that involve all sorts of specific directives.
 Instead, choose simpler yet elegant poses that get the effect you want!

 4. Buy the Posing App